google/caliban/docs/explore/base_image.rst

 Caliban uses a set of base images covering a set of common combinations of python and cuda versions.
 You can find our base images `here <https://pantheon.corp.google.com/gcr/images/blueshift-playground/GLOBAL/blueshift>`_.
+The format of our base image names is ``gcr.io/blueshift-playground/blueshift:TAG``, where ``TAG`` describes the configuration of the base image.

+For example, ``gcr.io/blueshift-playground/blueshift:gpu-cuda100-py37`` is a base image that has CUDA 10.0 and python 3.7, while ``gcr.io/blueshift-playground/blueshift:cpu-py38`` is a base image that has no CUDA support and uses python 3.7.

 Our current matrix of supported combinations:

 +-----------+------------+------------+